makissello/mlops-dog-breed-classification/README.md

 ## 👋 About This Project

-In this project, I started with a completed image classification model for dog breed classification, which had already been trained and deployed on AWS SageMaker.
-My goal was to take that initial ML codebase and bring it up to **production-grade standards** by integrating it with AWS services and optimizing for scalability, cost-efficiency, and security.
+In this project, I trained and deployed an image classification model for dog breed classification using AWS SageMaker.
+I started with a complete ML workflow and focused on adapting it for **production-grade deployment**.
+This involved configuring the entire pipeline to be scalable, cost-efficient, and secure using several key AWS tools and services.
+My goal was to turn research-grade code into a real-world machine learning product.

 ## ✅ What I Did